A hungry lion seeks out the weakest member of a herd. Once he spots a vulnerability, he goes in for the kill.

 The effect can be magnified with cyberbullying.
 Before the internet age, bullied kids at least got a break from their tormentors when they came home.
 But now that so much of our social interaction plays out online, the modern bully has access to personal details that they can poke whenever the mood strikes.
 Their target is vulnerable and always in reach.

 Davis doesn’t believe kids have gotten meaner, but she says cyberbullying makes it a lot easier for them to be mean.
 It’s more anonymous.
 There’s less adult oversight.
-They have the freedom to say really horrible things about other kids to a wider audience, and they never have to see the faces on the receiving end suffering in silence.
+They have the freedom to say really horrible things about other kids to a wider audience, and they never have to see their victims’ suffering faces.

 ‘They’re dissociated from real life,” Davis said.
 “They don’t get the negative feedback from their environment like they do if they see the kid cry.
 It makes it feel less real.”